by Christopher King

-Tröegs Independent Brewing gives their left-over grains to local farms and uses all local Pennsylvania vendors while building a community.
+Tröegs Independent Brewing gives their extra grains to local farms and uses all local Pennsylvania vendors while building a community.

 Local Brewing Company, Tröegs Independent Brewing, moved into the Hershey area in 2011.
 The first Tröegs was on Paxton Street in Harrisburg in 1996.
 Other than making beer, their motivation to be and be a part of the community was other reason Tröegs has become known for.